 The UvA also provides services for the editing of audio and audiovisual materials.
-At video.uva.nl you can find tutorials on working with Kultura, a UvA licensed programme that can help with editing videos as well as transcribing audio files.
-However, Kultura cannot be used for transcribing data that includes sensitive (private) information.
+At video.uva.nl you can find tutorials on working with Kaltura, a UvA licensed programme that can help with editing videos as well as transcribing audio files.
+However, Kaltura cannot be used for transcribing data that includes sensitive (private) information.

 For information on which programs can be used for (transcribing) sensitive data or questions on what sensitive data actually entails, you can contact the faculty’s Data Steward.
 The Data Steward can also provide information on how to safely encrypt any sensitive or confidential information.